cirosantilli/linux-cheat/network/README.md

 Control another computer with you computer.

-Unless the other computer says who you are, it is impossible to tell that you are not the other computer
+Unless the other computer says who you are, It is impossible to tell that you are not the other computer

 Several protocols exist.